Drop that Call: The Best Ways to Contact Your Bank Without a Phone

 We customers are not the only lucky beneficiaries of online live chat.

-According to the Q2 2014 Keynote Banker Scorecard report that rated the nation’s banks based on their usability, good live chat agents are capable of managing several conversations at one time, which is more cost efficient for the bank to provide customer service.
+According to previous Keynote Banker Scorecard reports that rated the nation’s banks based on their usability, good live chat agents are capable of managing several conversations at one time, which is more cost efficient for the bank to provide customer service.

 As you can see, more than half of the biggest banks currently offer live chat.
 The ones that don’t offer live chat may not find a need for live chat when other channels are doing the job.
 Chase, for instance, doesn’t have immediate plans for live chat and continues to invest in customer service channels such as Twitter, according to a Chase spokesperson.